Are you researching the commercial banks in Nigeria? This post covers all Nigerian commercial banks, their worth, websites, CEOs, and more.

 First Bank of Nigeria was established in 1894 when it was known as the Bank of British West Africa.

-This historic bank is still standing today as one of the leading figures in Nigerian and African banking.
+This historic bank is still one of the leading figures in Nigerian and African banking.

 What is the difference between a Central Bank and a Commercial Bank?